Haladn/weather-api-automation-python/README.txt

-# weather api aplication with python
+# automating weather api aplication with python
-# get weather accordingto your query
+# get weather according to your query